 Evaluating and designing visuals and digital media in a business setting.
 Work of students contributes to a professional portfolio.
 This course may be offered in an online or hybrid format.
 Recommended: BIS 104 or CPS 100 or BIS 221 or BIS 255.

 Social Media and Emerging Technologies in Business

-Design, implementation, and analysis of social media strategies using emerging technologies in business settings.
+Design and implementation of social media strategies using emerging technologies in real-world business settings.
+This course may be offered in an online or hybrid format.
 Prerequisite: BUS 100 or BIS 100.